Rafiki’s Planet Watch at Disney’s Animal Kingdom

 Several brush stations are available.

 If you are anywhere near the listed time, make sure to take a break to see it.
-Cast members bring animals out on the stage and provide information about caring for animals.
+Cast members bring animals on the stage and provide information about caring for animals.

 Related: Affection Section at Animal Kingdom

-Rafiki’s Planet Watch Pollination Garden Area
+Rafiki’s Planet Watch Pollination Garden

 Disney has quite a few pollination gardens spread out over its property.
 You can find one of these gardens at Rafiki’s Planet Watch.